julen

 Biographical Folderol

 I've been online since 1986, and building the web since 1993.
 (If there's any term that will mark me as an old-timer it has to be "building the web."
-Ask me about horseless carriages some time -- or gophers.)
+Ask me about horseless carriages some time -- or Gophers.)
 There is a lot of content archived on this website - digital books and odd little widgets, huge swaths of text and pretty pictures, rants and raves and everything in between, and a variety of projects of all ilks.
 Perhaps my greatest claim to fame is that I used to be the "I Feel Lucky" result for "craptacular".

 I prefer road trips over airplanes, independent news organizations over traditional media, curling over figure skating, tea over coffee, croquet over horseshoes, clogs over sneakers, pens over pencils, cardinals over blue jays, cones over bowls, local over chain, journalism over opinionated nattering masquerading as journalism, function over form, defense over offense, and frogs over snakes.
 I like cheese.

-I have written many biographies over the years: wordy and brief, blunt and coy, oblique and transparent, informative and non.
-I have written them as CVs and artistic statements, as explanations and exhortations, as biography and autobiography.
+I have written many biographies over the years: wordy and brief, blunt and coy, oblique and transparent, informative and non-.
+I have written them as CVs and artistic statements, as explanations and exhortations, as biography and memoir.
 Like this one, they've all been ridiculous in every single sense of the word.
 I tend to humor and verbosity, eliding over things major to settle down among the minutiae.
 I am the sum of my years and my experiences, and it's funny which ones pop out of the stream of my life at different times to glint and lend light on the now.